Advanced mirror shapes for mode enhancement in plano-concave cavities: Performance improvements with shaped mirrors

 For the designed surface shapes of Eqs.~(\ref{eq: Gaussian surface equation}), (\ref{eq: Dual curvature surface equation}), and (\ref{eq: spline surface equation}) (see Fig.~\ref{fig: designed surfaces}), we also find surfaces that outperform all spherical mirrors.
 Again, high-performing mirror shapes feature a tighter central curvature than the best spherical mirror (Fig.~\ref{fig: designed surfaces}a), and the modes exploit the space on the non-planar mirror to focus strongly on the emitter, albeit to a lesser extent than for the retroreflective optimised mirror (Fig.~\ref{fig: designed surfaces}b-c).
 The length sensitivity of the few-parameter mirror surfaces depends upon the mirror shape, but is generally much reduced (Fig.~\ref{fig: designed surfaces}d), meaning the length may be scanned to select resonances over many free spectral ranges without an appreciable drop in $\cintdirect$.
+Note that the mirrors surfaces depicted in Fig.~\ref{fig: designed surfaces} are not global maxima, but instead chosen by hand for their combination of near-optimal performance and robustness to parameter change.
+This represents the likely case that an experimental design would compromise slightly on performance for parameter robustness (further discussion in a later section of the manuscript).